nivlab/nivturk/docs/changing-jspsych/upgrading-nivturk.md

         <img src="{{ site.baseurl }}/assets/images/nivturk-image11.png" alt="Updating jspsych plugin locations" class="doc-image">
     </a>
 - Run the experiment using guidelines in [Developing experiments](https://nivlab.github.io/nivturk/docs/basic-usage/development/) and ensure that everything works correctly.
-- Repeat for a few more demos as well as other experiments in the lab to ensure that everything is working correctly.
-Note that any experiment you are testing on needs to be ported over to jsPsych v8 beforehand.

 ## Pushing changes
 - Once everything is working correctly, create a new branch on the NivTurk repository.